AnnaKrysztofik/YAHTZEE/README.md

 # YAHTZEE
-The application that allows you to play Yahtzee.
+The console application that allows you to play Yahtzee.

 ## Introduction
 The application was created to practice the knowledge gained while learning the basics of Java.